Alleluia. Christ is risen.

 For all who serve God in His Church.

-For the special needs and concerns of this congregation, especially Agnes, Alberto, all suffering from illness due to Covid 19 and those caring for them and all who are financially affected by the pandemic, Amed, Angela and family, Asa, Assyrian Christians, Austen, Aviva, Bennett family, Brandon, Brian, Caryn, Casey, Chad, Chris, Christine, Christopher, Clayton, Dan, Darren and Jenny, Darryl, Dave and family, Drew, Eduard, Evie, Foreign and Domestic Mission, Pastoral Care team members and families, Heather and family, Israel, Jake, James family, Jason and Donna and family, Jeff and family, Jennifer, Jhase, Jim, Joaquin, Joey, John, Joseph, Joy, Julie and family, Jung, Karl, Laney family, Linda, Lisa, Lisa and family, Lou, Louis, Lubov, Luke, Luke and family, Lynne, Lynnie, Marcel and Sadie, Mary Ann, Marylou, Maureen and Sue, Melinda, Morgan, Nada, National Alliance on Mental Illness, Patti and family, Peter and family, Petrov family, R.J. and Casey, Raine, Ranmeen, Roman, Ron and Marianne, Rose, Salam, Sherilyn, Stas, Steve and Ellen and Mark, Strawser family, Tom, Victoria, Willie and Jane and family, Xander, Yvonne, Zoe; and for these loved ones deployed through the armed forces: Alex, Bryan, CJ, David, Jacklyn, Jake, Jarrett, Jennifer, Joshua, Phillip, Ryan, Stephanie, and Trent.
+For the special needs and concerns of this congregation, especially Agnes, Alberto, all suffering from illness due to Covid 19 and those caring for them and all who are financially affected by the pandemic, Amed, Angela and family, Asa, Assyrian Christians, Austen, Aviva, Bennett family, Brandon, Caryn, Casey, Chad, Chris, Christine, Christopher, Clayton, Dan, Darren and Jenny, Darryl, Drew, Evie, Healing Prayer and Pastoral Care members and families, Heather and family, Israel, Jake, Jason and Donna and family, Jay, Jeff and family, Jhase, Jim, Joaquin, Joey, John, Joseph, Joy, Julie and family, Jung, Karl, Linda, Lisa and family, Lou, Lubov, Luke, Luke and family, Lutz family, Lynne, Lynnie, Marcel and Sadie, Mary Ann, Marylou, Maureen and Sue, Nada, Nathan, National Alliance on Mental Illness, Patti and family, Peter and family, Petrov family, R.J. and Casey, Ranmeen, Ron and Marianne, Rose, Salam, Sam, Sherilyn, SOUL Youth, Tom, Usher Ministry, Victoria, Willie and Jane and family, Xander, Yvonne, Zoe; and for these loved ones deployed through the armed forces: Alex, Bryan, CJ, David, Jacklyn, Jake, Jarrett, Jennifer, Joshua, Phillip, Ryan, Stephanie, and Trent.

 The People may add their own petitions.